-There was a small increase in the percentage of adults recidivating during 2012-13 due to a more serious assortment of AB 109 offenders being released by the State sooner than anticipated.
+There is expected to be a small increase in the percentage of adults recidivating during 2012-13 due to a more serious assortment of AB 109 offenders being released by the State sooner than anticipated.
 For purposes of collecting recidivism information for the adult population, the Probation Department can currently report on only those convictions that occur in San Bernardino County.